 InterfaceManager#

 The InterfaceManager provides centralized management of network interfaces in Join.
-It acts as a singleton that monitors system interfaces, handles creation and deletion, and notifies listeners of network changes through an event-driven architecture.
+It monitors system interfaces, handles creation and deletion, and notifies listeners of network changes through an event-driven architecture.

 InterfaceManager is integrated with the Join reactor and automatically tracks all interface, address, and route changes via Linux Netlink.